azu/export-onenote-to-html/README.md

 ### 2. Convert downloaded page to HTML and Markdown

-Convert downloaded html file and convet it to HTML and Markdown.
+Convert downloaded html file and convert it to HTML and Markdown.
 Also, decode base64 image and output it as actual image file.

 ```
 $ npx export-onenote-to-html downloaded-page.html --output out/
+# This command output following:
 # out/index.html
 # out/README.md
+# out/1.png
+# out/2.png
-# out/1.png ...
+# ...
 ```

 ## Changelog